 Hurley village itself is a historic village with river parkland, wooded river islands and a 1000-year-old pub.
 Parking is free by the church.
 Just follow the footpath until you come to the bridge.

 The site has direct access to the River and the Thames Path, so is perfect for lovers of the river and walkers alike.
 For those with a boat or canoe there are two slipways and for those without there is a mile over river frontage for picnics.
 With the lush green countryside of the Thames Valley all around, red kites circling above, and the river traffic gliding it is hard to believe it is only an hour outside London.

 Please note there is no restaurant onsite, only a small shop selling basic essentials, so it’s important to come well stocked up with provisions.
 (Unfortunately, due to the pandemic, the shop will remain shut this season).
 However, if you do need more supplies, there is a shop in Hurley Village.

 On Wednesday night a pizza delivery service will offer delicious pizzas on the Thames.

 If you do fancy a day out, then why not visit beautiful Marlow, Henley, Windsor or Oxford.

 The caravan sleeps 5 people in a double bed and triple bunks, where the bottom bunks has guards to be used as a baby cot.

 There is also a kitchenette, cooker, fridge, WC and sink.

-The hire includes bedding, outside table and chairs, Gazebo, outside gas cooker, kitchen utensils, towels, sun loungers for 2 adults, camping chairs, gas, bunting, fairy lights and pitch fee for the campsite.
-We also hire out a table top freezer for an additional charge.
+The hire includes outside table and chairs, Gazebo, outside gas cooker, kitchen utensils, sun loungers for 2 adults, camping chairs, gas, bunting, solar lights and pitch fee for the campsite.

 Please also look out for SPECIAL OFFERS on our Facebook page!